rockstor/rockstor-doc/installation/special-install-scenarios-howto.rst

 -------------------------

-In some network architectures, a proxy is required to be able to manage updates from external sources like OpenSUSE upstream packages, or check for and update a new version of the Rockstor software.
+In some network architectures, a proxy is required to be able to manage updates from external sources like OpenSUSE upstream packages, or to check for and update to a new version of the `rockstor` package.

 This `KB 7006845 <https://www.suse.com/support/kb/doc/?id=000017441>`_ provides some insights into how to set up a Proxy using the command line.